 Buying a house with foundation problems means you will have to deal with more home repairs in the future.
 However, there are rehabilitation loans that can allow for the repair of certain foundation problems after the sale of the house.
 It is important to report any problems during home inspections to the seller, as they are responsible for maintenance and repairs.
 Home inspections are critical in determining how serious the foundation problems are and how to move forward.

-Large cracks will allow water and worse things to freely enter the house and cause even more damage once inside.
-If you want to do your own check first, there are some signs indicative of foundation problems that you should pay attention to, such as cracks in floors or walls, that the floor is not level, or that doors and windows are misaligned.
-Similarly, if there are gaps between walls and ceilings, or sloping floors or cracked floors, pay special attention to the foundations during the home inspection process.
-Small cracks or leaks can be minor, but sometimes they can be misleading, as they can hide larger problems that are not so obvious.
+Large cracks will allow water and other things to enter the house and cause more damage.
+If you want to do your own check first, look for signs such as cracks in floors or walls, an uneven floor, misaligned doors and windows, gaps between walls and ceilings, sloping floors or cracked floors.
+Small cracks or leaks can be minor, but they can also hide larger problems that are not so obvious.
 If the foundation is still solid, those small cracks can be repaired by a professional, who will probably also recommend that you level the ground around the foundation to divert water from the house.

 Usually, the lender finances the house, so it is anticipated that it will be appraised after the foundation work is completed, and the difference in the price of housing and mortgage is used to pay for the repair of the foundation.
-If the home inspection or your own observation reveals cracks in the walls, ceilings or exterior of the home, you should consider hiring a structural engineer to conduct a closer inspection of the foundation.
+If there are any cracks in walls, ceilings or exterior of the home during a home inspection or your own observation, you should consider hiring a structural engineer to conduct a closer inspection of the foundation.